winngwephyo9/TestingNote/README.md

                  throw new Error("Model is empty after processing.");
             }

-            // 5.
-Finalize the scene with the loaded model
-            // (Centering, scaling, fetching metadata, building tree, etc.) const initialBox = new THREE.Box3().setFromObject(loadedObjectModelRoot);
+            // 4.
+Finalize the scene with the loaded model const initialBox = new THREE.Box3().setFromObject(loadedObjectModelRoot);
             const initialCenter = initialBox.getCenter(new THREE.Vector3());
             loadedObjectModelRoot.position.sub(initialCenter);